dhwanidesai/ChloroplastAnnotation/README.md

 \*Note that the path to activate QIIME would be different on your computer depending on where QIIME is installed.

 No installation is required to use these helper scripts for chloroplast annotation.
 If you are using the Micorbiome Helper scripts, just make sure to put these scripts in a location which is included in the $PATH environment variable E.g /home/<username>/bin or /usr/local/bin.

+The PhytoRef sequences Fasta, alignment and taxonomy files need to be copied to a databases folder (if existing).
+Wherever these files are stored, the path to these files will need to be specified while running the QIIME scripts.

 ## Usage